fenago/puppet-course/advanced/md/Lab_1.md

 ### How it works\...

-When we created the module using Puppet\'s module[]{#id325877356 .indexterm} generate command, we used the name `thomas-memcached`.
+When we created the module using Puppet\'s module generate command, we used the name `thomas-memcached`.
 The name before the hyphen is your username or your username on Puppet forge (an online repository of modules).
 Modules have a specific directory structure.
 Not all of these